Chapter 1: Exposition and Bouquet #1

 "Eddie?
 You okay, big guy?"
 Waylon must have moved closer because a hand was now pressing onto his shoulder.

 Some things, no matter how small, sparked memories.
-The pain, the adrenaline, the nick name.
+The pain, the adrenaline, the nickname.
 It all tipped over at once.
 His father holding his shoulder just a little too tight, a little too long.
 Joking about how big Eddie had gotten and that he'd be a man soon and rubbing at his shoulder and neck and arm before pulling Eddie from the room.

 "I don't know!
-I moved one of the post and when I turned around he was like this."
+I moved one of the pots and when I turned around he was like this."
 The voice drifted through the air, muddled but somehow frantic.
 It wasn't Father or Uncle or Mama.
 It felt like Mama's though, nice and warm and safe.

 "Ed?
 Gluskin, you with me here?"
 Familiar again, but more clear.
 Frank.
 When had he come in?
 He knew there was something he had to ask Frank about later, but Father was here and didn't like when Eddie left without him.